 Washington knew he had to dislodge the Canadians and Indians from that position, so he ordered an assault with his entire force across the open field.
 He drew up his men on the meadow before the fort.
 Seeing the assault coming, de Villiers ordered his soldiers, led by Indians, to charge directly at Washington's line.
 Washington ordered the men to hold their ground and fire a volley.
 Mackay's regulars obeyed Washington's command, and supported by two swivel cannons, they inflicted several casualties on the oncoming Indians.
 The Virginians, however, fled back to the fort, leaving Washington and the British regulars greatly outnumbered.
 Washington ordered a retreat back to the fort.
 Coulon de Villiers reformed his troops in the woods.
 The Canadiens spread out around the clearing and kept up heavy fire on Fort Necessity.
 Washington ordered his troops to return fire, but they aimed too high, inflicting few casualties.
 Rain fell all day.
 The raw earth of the embankment was turned to soft mud, and the men in the ditch of the outwork stood knee deep in water.
 The swivels brought back from the camp at Gist's farm were mounted on the rampart, but the gunners were so ill protected that the pieces were almost silenced by the French musketry.
 The fight lasted nine hours.
-At times the fire on both sides was nearly quenched by the showers, and the bedrenched combatants could do little but gaze at each other through a grey veil of mist and rain.
+At times the fire on both sides was nearly quenched by the showers, and the sodden combatants could do little but gaze at each other through a grey veil of mist and rain.
 Towards nightfall, however, the fusillade revived, and became sharp again until dark.
 At 8:00 p.m. the French called out to propose a parley.